-Size up the competition with our Total War: Warhammer 2 faction guide.
+- Superiority complex?
+Put the Asur back on top with our Total War: Warhammer 2 High Elves guide.

 Even more so than the Dwarfs, Skaven are an underground race.
 It goes without saying that they can use the Underway, though they also have a unique army stance: Stalking, which gives them a chance of making an ambush attack even while moving normally.